 When you ship your used books, you will bring the package(s) to a UPS or USPS location.
 The site notes that you should use an authorized shipping outlet when selling books for either of these options.
 If you ship through any other carrier, you will have to cover the shipping yourself.
 This site accepts 440,000 titles from its database, making it the best way to sell your used books.

-We classify these options as places to sell textbooks that you know and are familiar with.
-These larger organizations don’t solely focus on selling books, so you may find that you aren’t generating as much of an income for your sale.
-However, the ease and convenience offered may be worth the reduction in price, if you’re more focused on only getting rid of them.
+We classify these options like places to sell textbooks that you know and are familiar with.
+These larger organizations don’t solely focus on selling books, so you may find that you aren’t generating as much income for your sale.
+However, the ease and convenience offered may be worth reducing the price if you’re more focused on only getting rid of them.

 There are a few ways you can sell on Amazon.
 Your first choice is to pack and ship your books yourself.
 Your second choice is to have Amazon create your listing and send your books.
 This means you’ll sell your texts to Amazon directly.
 Your final decision is to create a listing on Amazon yourself but give all of your texts to Amazon to do the shipping for you.
 To sell books at the end of the semester, we’d recommend going with the FBM method, or the one which enables you to pack and ship your books yourself.
 If this is the case, we recommend including the cost of shipping into your price to assure you don’t lose any income.